-Natasha Teasley is a Durham native.
-She has a BS from Western Carolina University with a degree in Parks and Recreation Management, Outdoor Leadership and Instruction concentration, and is a member and alumni of the Wilderness Education Association.
+Natasha Teasley is the owner of Two Sisters Adventure Company, where she strives to find ways to break down boundaries and create welcoming spaces in the outdoors for traditionally marginalized and under-resourced populations.
+She is a Durham native and has a BS from Western Carolina University with a degree in Parks and Recreation Management, Outdoor Leadership and Instruction concentration, and is a member and alumni of the Wilderness Education Association.
 Natasha has guided caving, hiking, backpacking, canoe and kayak trips through the southeast.
-Natasha is the owner of Two Sisters Adventure Company, where she strives to find ways to break down boundaries to the outdoors in traditionally under-represented populations in the outdoors.
-She enjoys hiking and trail running, snow skiing, attending music festivals, and playing dress up with and throwing sticks for her rescue pit bull, Dove.
+She enjoys hiking, camping, kayaking, snow skiing, attending music festivals, and reading.

 Erin Witalison is an Assistant Professor of Biology at Catawba College and the Executive Board Co-Chair for GALS NC.
 Erin completed her undergraduate degrees in Biology and Spanish at Catawba.
 Then completed her PhD in Pharmaceutical Sciences at the University of South Carolina in Columbia, SC.
 When she is not working on exciting research projects with students, Erin enjoys traveling, hiking, and camping with her dogs.

 Jackie Gerson is a co-founder of GALS.
 She loves to hike, camp, bike, canoe, kayak, or just spend time reading a good book outside.
 Jackie has a Masters degree in environmental engineering and is currently earning her PhD in ecology.
 She studies contamination of the environment by human activities and has been fortunate to travel to both Peru and Senegal for her research.